elasticluster/elasticluster/README.rst

 Features
 ========

-`Elasticluster`_ is in active development, but the following features at the current state:
+`Elasticluster`_ is in active development, but offers the following features at the current state:

 * Simple configuration file to define cluster templates
 * Can start and manage multiple independent clusters at the same time